 Midori’s acid-green melon liqueur is the star, of course, but it’s the lime cordial that makes the drink sing.
 Dauermann uses Up & Up’s own house cordial, featuring lime oil and a touch of pisco.
 We’re big fans of B. G. Reynolds’ lime cordial, which has a great keffir-leaf flavor.
-Whatever you do, don’t use Rose’s or any other brand that’s just corn syrup and green food coloring.
+Whatever you do, don’t use a brand that’s basically just corn syrup and green food coloring.

 Dauermann uses Martin Miller’s Westbourne Strength Gin, a higher-proof gin that helps to keep the drink from being overly-sweet.
 You can use standard gin, but you may wish to pull back on the lime cordial just a bit.